-Corpora ate Governance Council recommendation Where a box below is ticked, we have followed the recommendation in full for the whole of the period above.
+Where a box below is ticked, 4 we have followed the recommendation in full for the whole of the period above.
 We have disclosed this in our Corporate Governance Statement: Where a box below is ticked, we have NOT followed the recommendation in full for the whole of the period above.
-Our reasons for not doing so are: PRINCI PLE 4 - SAFEGUARD THE INTEGRITY OF CORPORATE REPOR sS PRINCII 4.1 4.2 The board of a listed entity should: (a) have an audit committee which: (1) has at least three members, all of whom are non-executive directors and a majority of whom are independent directors; and (2) is chaired by an independent director, who is not the chair of the board, and disclose: (3) the charter of the committee; (4) the relevant qualifications and experience of the members of the committee; and (5) in relation to each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or (b) if it does not have an audit committee, disclose that fact and the processes it employs that independently verify and safeguard the integrity of its corporate reporting, including the processes for the appointment and removal of the external auditor and the rotation of the audit engagement partner.
-The board of a listed entity should, before it approves the entity's financial statements for a financial period, receive from its CEO and CFO a declaration that, in their opinion, the Image: Solution of the state of the st - Set out in our Corporate Governance Statement financial records of the entity have been properly maintained and that the financial statements comply with the appropriate accounting standards and give a true and fair view of the financial position and performance of the entity and that the opinion has been formed on the basis of a sound system of risk management and internal control which is operating effectively.
-4.3 A listed entity should disclose its process to verify the integrity of any periodic corporate report it releases to the market that is not audited or reviewed by an external auditor. -
+Our reasons for not doing so are: 5 PRINCIP PLE 4 - SAFEGUARD THE INTEGRITY OF CORPORATE REPORT ÎS PRINCIF 4.1 4.2 PLE 4 - SAFEGUARD THE INTEGRITY OF CORPORATE REPORT The board of a listed entity should: (a) have an audit committee which: (1) has at least three members, all of whom are non-executive directors and a majority of whom are independent directors; and (2) is chaired by an independent director, who is not the chair of the board, and disclose: (3) the charter of the committee; (4) the relevant qualifications and experience of the members of the committee; and (5) in relation to each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or (b) if it does not have an audit committee, disclose that fact and the processes it employs that independently verify and safeguard the integrity of its corporate reporting, including the processes for the appointment and removal of the external auditor and the rotation of the audit engagement partner.
+The board of a listed entity should, before it approves the entity's financial statements for a financial period, receive from its CEO and CFO a declaration that, in their opinion, the financial records of the entity have been properly maintained and that the financial statements comply with the appropriate accounting standards and give a true and fair view of the S Image: marked state in the image in the image.
+The image is a set of the term in the image in the image in the image in the image.
+The image is a set of term in the image in the image in the image in the image.
+The image is a set of term in the image in the image in the image in the image.
+The image is a set of term in the image in the image in the image in the image.
+The image is a set of term in the image in the image in the - set out in our Corporate Governance Statement 4.3 financial position and performance of the entity and that the opinion has been formed on the basis of a sound system of risk management and internal control which is operating effectively.
+A listed entity should disclose its process to verify the integrity of any periodic corporate report it releases to the market that is -